ArthurGareginyan/my-custom-styles/readme.txt

 == Changelog ==
+= 3.1.1 =
+* Link to the premium version of plugin changed.
+* The Readme.txt file improved.
 = 3.1 =
 * Added prefixes to the stylesheet and script names when using wp_enqueue_style() and wp_enqueue_script().
 * Added constant for storing the plugin version number.